JohnnyCanWalk/comp2113-proj-24-25-sem2/README.md

   Q: Quit

 ## Coding Features
-  - File I/O is used to load sprites of Bosses(Req.
-4)
-  - Map for every stage is randomized(Req.
-1)
-  - 1 boss per stage, and every stage increases in difficulty(Req.
-6)
-  - maps, game mechanics, NPC sprites are encoded in separate files(Req.
-5)
-  - In main.cpp, a linked list of a class is used to chose levels(Req.
-3)
-  - for new players, a new file named progress.txt is automatically created while main.cpp is being run to store progress. lv_info also contains the graphics of every map in the form of .txt files.(Req.
+▪ File I/O for Boss Sprites: Utilizes file input/output to load boss sprite assets.
+(Req.
+4) ▪ Randomized Stage Maps: Each stage features a randomly generated map layout.
+(Req.
+1) ▪ Increasing Difficulty: Every stage has 1 boss, with difficulty progressively rising.
+(Req.
+6) ▪ Modular File Structure: Maps, game mechanics, and NPC sprites are stored in separate files.
+(Req.
+5) ▪ Level Selection via Linked List: In main.cpp, a linked list of a class is used to select levels.
+(Req.
+3) ▪ Progress Tracking: Automatically creates a progress.txt file for new players to store progress. lv_info also includes map graphics in .txt format.
+(Req.
 2)

-  passing requirements:
+## Passing Requirements:
-  defeat the boss before reaching the end reach the end within 200 seconds stay alive
+▪ Defeat the boss before reaching the end.
+▪ Reach the end within 200 seconds.
+▪ Stay alive throughout the game.

 ## Compilation instructions
   Download all the files onto any Linux directory